parmes/parmes/parmec/input_commands.rst

      angles) 'ROLL', 'PITCH', 'YAW', (spring total moment components: r - roll, p - pitch, y - yaw) 'TRQTOT_R', 'TRQTOT_P', 'TRQTOT_Y', (spring undamped moment components) 'TRQSPR_R', 'TRQSPR_P', 'TRQSPR_Y';
+     joint entities: '(joint reaction) 'JREAC_X', 'JREAC_Y', 'JREAC_Z', '\|JREAC\|'

-  -  **source** - particle number *i*, or a list of particle numbers [\ *i, j, ...*\ ], or a spatial sphere defined as tuple :math:`\left(x,y,z,r\right)` :red:`(under development)`, or a spatial box defined as tuple :math:`\left(x_{\text{min}},y_{\text{min}},z_{\text{min}},x_{\text{max}},y_{\text{max}},z_{\text{max}}\right)` :red:`(under development)`; in case of a list of particle numbers the output entity is averaged over the set of particles; in case of a spatial sphere or box the output entity is averaged over the set of particles passing through it :red:`(under development)`; default: 0 (useful when entity is ’TIME’); spring number or a list of numbers can be used as a source in case of spring entities
+  -  **source** - particle number *i*, or a list of particle numbers [\ *i, j, ...*\ ], or a spatial sphere defined as tuple :math:`\left(x,y,z,r\right)` :red:`(under development)`, or a spatial box defined as tuple :math:`\left(x_{\text{min}},y_{\text{min}},z_{\text{min}},x_{\text{max}},y_{\text{max}},z_{\text{max}}\right)` :red:`(under development)`; in case of a list of particle numbers the output entity is averaged over the set of particles; in case of a spatial sphere or box the output entity is averaged over the set of particles passing through it :red:`(under development)`; default: 0 (useful when entity is ’TIME’);
+     spring/joint number or a list of numbers can be used as a source in case of spring/joint entities

   -  **point** - optional referential point used in case of a single particle source; default: particle mass centre